Bram-Hub/Willow/userguide.md

 ## UI tips
 ### Collapsing a branch
 As your truth tree grows, it may make it hard to follow what is going on.
 Willow allows you to collapse branches to hide them from the screen.
-Do not worry, collapsed branch will still be used when willow is evaluating your tree, these branches are just hidden from the user.
+Do not worry, a collapsed branch will still be used when Willow is evaluating your tree, these branches are just hidden from the user.

 - Hiding a branch: Click the downward facing chevron next to the first statement in any branch.
 - Unhiding a branch: Click the rightward facing chevron next to the first statement in a hidden branch